niemet0502/guma/README.md

 ## Deployment
+Deploying microservices, with their interdependence, is much more complex process than deploying a monolithic application.
+It is really important to have a fully automated infrastructure.
+We can achieve following benefits with Continuous Delivery approach:

+- The ability to release software anytime
+- Any build could end up being a release
+- Build artifacts once - deploy as needed

+Here is a simple Continuous Delivery workflow, implemented in this project:
 <img src="screenshots/deployment-workflow.png">

+In this [configuration](/.github/workflows/), Github Actions builds tagged images for each successful git push in the main branch.
+So, there are always the latest images for each microservice on [Docker Hub](https://hub.docker.com/) and older images, tagged with git commit hash.
+It's easy to deploy any of them and quickly rollback, if needed.
+Once the image has been built and deployed to the registry the job will connect to the server to update the image version used by the [Kubernetes Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/).

 ## License
 The tool is available as open source under the terms of the [MIT License](https://opensource.org/license/MIT)